RenderKit/embree/doc/src/install.md

 The following link options have to get added to the linking stage of your application when compiling ahead of time for DG2 devices:

-    -fsycl -fsycl-targets=spir64_gen -Xsycl-target-backend=spir64_gen
+    -fsycl -fsycl-targets=spir64_gen
-      "-device dg2 -revision_id 4
-       -options \"-cl-intel-force-global-mem-allocation -cl-intel-no-local-to-generic\" "
+    -Xsycl-target-backend=spir64_gen "-device XE_HPG_CORE"

-This in particular configures the devices for AOT compilation (here just `dg2`).
-The proper device revision has to get passed currently (`-revision_id 4` option) and local memory get disabled using the `-cl-intel-force-global-mem-allocation` and `-cl-intel-no-local-to-generic` compile options.
+This in particular configures the devices for AOT compilation to `XE_HPG_CORE`.

+To get a list of all device supported by AOT compilation look at the help of the device option in ocloc tool:

+    ocloc compile --help

 ### JIT Compilation